Give the Gift of Eastern Oregon

 Is any gift better than chocolate?
 Make your sweetheart happy with a treat from Peterson’s Chocolates (Baker City), Arrowhead Chocolates (Joseph), Petits Noirs (Milton-Freewater) or Alexander’s Artisan Chocolates (Pendleton).
 Great small-town dining spots for takeout or gift cards include Outpost Pizza Pub & Grill in John Day.

 and the Water Hole Café & Mercantile in Unity.
 In Joseph try the classic Hungarian fare at POC-owned Vali’s Alpine Restaurant.
 Though there are only five first-come first-serve tables, the tasty weekly cafe menu at The Dog Spot in Joseph make it worth the gamble.
-The Lone Pine Café and Sweet Wife Baking are go-to destinations in Baker City for the gift of indulgence, Browne House Coffee Co. in Heppner pours an excellent brew with gift subscriptions available, while the honey at Apricot Apiaries in Kimberly is a must-try.
+Sweet Wife Baking is a go-to destination in Baker City for the gift of indulgence, Browne House Coffee Co. in Heppner pours an excellent brew with gift subscriptions available, while the honey at Apricot Apiaries in Kimberly is a must-try.

 Let’s not forget brewpubs — always a great source of cool merch for the craft-brew fan.
 The town of John Day’s 1188 Brewing Company draws on local purveyors whenever possible, and also offers growler fills.
 Fossil’s The Royal Stag has great brews and delicious German-inspired cuisine.
 Dragon’s Gate Brewery crafts farmhouse ales in a converted Milton-Freewater barn with an outdoor beer garden.
 Nearby, Blue Mountain Cider has a tasting room with games and shares a food truck with partner Watermill Winery.
 Barley Brown’s Beer in Baker City, Terminal Gravity Brewing and Pub in Enterprise and The Prodigal Son Brewery and Pub in Pendleton all serve excellent pub grub and would make any craft-beer lover happy with a six-pack under the tree.
 For the craft-spirit fan, check out Baker City’s Glacier 45 Distillery; Stein Distillery in Joseph; and Oregon Grain Growers Brand Distillery in Pendleton, with a full menu including wood-fired pizza.
 Oenophiles would love a bottle from Copper Belt Wines in Baker City, which conveniently shares a tasting room with The Cheese Fairy cheese shop.
 To find more decadent food and drink—along with unforgettable experiences — explore the John Day River Farm Trail.